Financial Statement Analysis

 Below is the Top 20 companies in the Technology sector with Market Capitalization of more than $25 billion.

-- Facebook and Adobe has the highest gross Margin in this peer group.
-This is primarily due the fact that they don’t sell tangible products (no raw material as they are into software/internet where direct costs are less)).
+- Facebook and Adobe have the highest gross Margin in this peer group.
+This is primarily due to the fact that they don’t sell tangible products (no raw material as they are into software/internet where direct costs are less)).

-- Salesforce.com Marketing and sales costs is around 50% of the total revenue.
+- Salesforce.com Marketing and sales costs are around 50% of the total revenue.
 With this unusually higher marketing expense, the company profitability margin suffers and is negative.

 source: Salesforce SEC Filings